MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-print.md

 > [!TIP]
 > If you've followed all of these steps and your tile still isn't displaying the way you want it to, try the following.
 > 1. Open the Print window and make the changes to the print settings that you believe will result in the best printout.
 For example, change the layout, margins, and scale.
-But, instead of printing, select **Cancel** instead.
-Go through steps 1-5 again and your tile will open and display with the new print settings and be ready to print.
+> 2. But, instead of printing, select **Cancel**.
+> 3. Go through steps 1-5 again.
+Your tile will adjust to the new Print window settings and be ready to print.

 ## Print a report page
 Reports can be printed one page at a time.